luca28pet/AdvancedKits/README.md

 - Highly configurable
 - Custom permission support: give a player permission advancedkits.kitname to let him use the kit named "kitname"
 - Built in perms system for non-PurePerms users (read the documentation)
-- Economy support: pay to get a kit (to set up read the documentation tab).
+- Economy support: pay to get a kit.
 Support for EconomyS, PocketMoney and MassiveEconomy
 - Sign support: write a sign to let users get a kit
 - Unlimited kits with unlimited items, and armor support
 - Time limit (cooldown) for kits